alonsaguy/Gaze-Estimation-by-Deep-Learning/README.md

 The train set images should be in the following folder: UnityEyes\imgs\
-On the train phase the model parameters would be saved in a directory named "outputs" On the test phase you might control the parameter show_vid in the main.py file to either option:
+On the train phase the model parameters would be saved in a directory named "outputs".
+On the test phase you might control the parameter show_vid in the main.py file to either option:
 * True - showing a real time video of the person with the estimated gaze vector
 * False - showing the estimated focus coordinates on the screen

-Our project is based on two previous work by Seonwook Park, et al in https://github.com/swook/GazeML [2], [3]
+Our project is based on previous work by Seonwook Park, et al in https://github.com/swook/GazeML [2], [3]

 **Refrences:**